jacobrigal/learning-journal/revisions_and_the_cloud.md

  + Add a file to the global (shared) repository:

         git add [file name]

-Push all commited local repo files to the master repo branch.

-+ add all the files in your local repo to the global repo:
++ Publish the files in your local repo to the global repo:

       git push